shot4free/test_k8s_workload/DEPLOYMENT.md

 members whom have access to the ops instance will use the links provided to assist them in completing the review, per our [CONTRIBUTING] document.

-### Chart Management

-In CI, we've reduced the need to constantly ask for our dependencies by building the chart once at the start of all CI jobs, and carrying that build as an artifact for all CI jobs following.
-Doing so is defined in our .gitlab-ci.yml file.
-With this, we intentionally set the version of the chart used to `0.0.0+<SHA>`.  `SHA` representing the version of the Helm Chart defined.
-If the build is successful, we set the variable `ARTIFACT_AVIALABLE` for all jobs in the pipeline.
-Should a build fail for any reason, we attempt to not block ourselves by falling back to using helmfiles method and the `git` plugin for helm to pull down and use this version of the chart.
-The downside to this is that we'll see more changes in our diff jobs, and this may fail auto-deployments due to changes to the version of the helm chart.
-There does not exist a workaround for this.

-Testing this locally involves the following steps:

-1. Check out the appropriate version of our helm chart
-1. Package the chart: `helm package ./ --dependency-update --version "0.0.0+$(git rev-parse --verify HEAD)" --destination /path/to/k8s-workloads/gitlab-com`
-1. Change to: `/path/to/k8s-workloads/gitlab-com`
-1. Untar the package: `tar xf gitlab-0.0.0+<SHA>.tgz`
-1. Now you can prefix any `k-ctl` commands with `ARTIFACT_AVILABLE=true`

 ## Configuration Changes

 Configuration change constitute any change that is created manually via an MR